Isaac Paredes Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the eighth-best in the league.
+- The Mariners pitching staff ranks seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the top team ERA across all league pitching staffs (3.71).
+- The Mariners' 3.74 team ERA ranks first among all league pitching staffs.

-- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (154 total, 1.1 per game).
+- Mariners pitchers combine to allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- The righty's last appearance came on Sunday against the New York Mets, when he went three innings, surrendering three earned runs while allowing six hits.
+- The righty last pitched on Monday against the Cincinnati Reds, when he went five innings, allowing five earned runs while giving up four hits.

+- In 14 games this season, the 23-year-old has put up an ERA of 4.50, with 8.7 strikeouts per nine innings.
+Opponents are batting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.